 Bjarnastaðir Farm, home of Halldór Olgeirsson and Elín Maríusdóttir, is situated in the low bushy area of Kerlingaskógur, close to the glacial river Jökulsá á Fjöllum and Dettifoss Waterfall.
 You will enjoy a great view over the Fjord Öxarfjörður and the famous Lake Skjálftavatn which suddenly appeared overnight after a strong earthquake 28 years ago.
 Halldór and Elín, breeders of both horses and sheep will welcome you with open arms and their warmth and hospitality are indeed second to none.

-Departure from pick up points in Reykjavik www.busstop.is to the Domestic Airport for the flight to Húsavík and transfer to Bjarnastaðir Farm.
-Pick up at 15:00.
-Please dress already in riding clothes and bring your passport or other identification for your domestic flight.
+Pick up at 12:45 at BSÍ bus station in Reykjavik and transfer to the Domestic Airport Ernir for the flightto Húsavík.
+Please bring your passport or other identification for your domestic flight.

 Bus transfer to Bjarnastaðir Farm, where you meet up with the guides and horses and have lunch.
 After a short introduction to the Icelandic horse and its special gaits, you start the ride.
 You will ride throughout Öxafjörður Fjord along the cost to Katastaðir where you leave the horses and drive to Bjarnastaðir Farm where you sleep in made-up beds.

 On this day, you ride on the beach from Katastaðir to Sigurðarstaðir.
 This path where you will be riding on is quite isolated and it is not likely that you will meet a soul on your way.

 You will witness the blazing midnight sun on the northern coastline and hear nothing but the sound of the hoofbeat clicking on the ground, the waves of the ocean and birds quiring in the night.
 After this amazing peaceful ride in the night, you will drive to Bjarnastaðir to rest.